tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 Project days.

 * Participants do the project.
-* Ask doubts to the mentors in slack and via call.
+* Ask doubts to the mentors in github issues and via call.
 * Upload the code and trained models to the repo.

 ### Day 15